 “You include slaves in your discussions?”
 I scoff.

 “Ah yes, I forgot to mention.
 We… Afflicted, do not care for each other’s skin color.
 You would be well to remember it.”

 “Well!
 How very… progressive of you.”

 “You will understand why, in due time.
 For now, I expect you to treat others with respect, no matter their race and gender.
 It is for your own good.”

 I will do as she asks; I am to obey her in all things.

-“The issue comes from your Master.
+“The issue comes from your master.
 Lord Nirari is your sponsor, so to speak.
-You are affiliated to him no matter what.”
+You are affiliated with him no matter what.”

 Jimena leads me to a comfortable bench and holds my hands.
-I find the gesture quite touching coming from the Amazonian woman.
+I find the gesture quite touching coming from the Amazon woman.

 “Lord Nirari is not unlike the sovereign of a clan.
 He is a bit of a rogue, and his arrival was unexpected.
 Nevertheless, he was welcomed with utmost courtesy.
 You see, insulting him is considered an exotic form of suicide.”

 My face must reflect my astonishment, for Jimena decides to explain a bit more.